KleberVales/financial-control-platform/README.md

 # 💰 Financial Control Platform

-A financial control platform designed to help users manage income, expenses, and overall financial health in a simple and efficient
+A financial control platform designed to help users manage income, expenses, and overall financial health in a simple